MADrickx/website-berners-lee/README.md

 you're all set, everytime you're gonna save/modify your screen.scss (or the files imported inside your screen.scss) it will tranbspile all your files into a .css file inside your css/ directory.

 /!\ Watch out, I showed you how *I* did it with the files named __my way__.
-If your files/directory have other names,
+If your files/directory have other names, modify your code accordingly, or just use the same tree as me.

+Thanks my lads, now I'm gonne drink a cold one with the boïs!